PepeTapia/362group2/README.md

 Beginning of Group 2 project

-How to set up and run PHP-apache webserver, phpMyAdmin, and MYSQL in Docker:
+How to set up and run PHP-apache webserver, phpMyAdmin, and MYSQL in Docker Windows 10:

 1) **Download Docker Desktop App.** https://www.docker.com/products/docker-desktop